The Adventures of Hyperman (TV series)

 The Adventures of Hyperman is an American animated series that aired from October 14, 1995 to August 10, 1996 on CBS.
 The show features an intergalactic sheriff fighting the evil monster Entrobe and his sidekick Kidd Chaos.
 Hyperman is joined by his own sidekicks, Studd Puppy and 13-year-old science genius Emma C. Squared.
 The only voice actor to appear in both the game and the cartoon is Frank Welker.

 Background

-The program is based on a video game of the same name.
+The program is based on the video game The Adventures of Hyperman.
 The game was created by Kevin O'Donnell, Ken Corr and Crag Southard.
 It was released as a CD-ROM by IBM prior to running as an animated series.